fourdollars/cuda-playground/hello/README.md

     make
     ```

-3.  **Run the executable.**
+3.  **Run the executables.**

-    After the build is complete, you can run the program:
+    After the build is complete, you can run the programs:

     ```bash
-    ./main
+    ./hello
     ```

     You should see the output: `Hello CUDA world`

+    ```bash
+    ./id
+    ```

+    You will see a list of greetings from each thread, along with their calculated global ID.